lerjevik/grading-for-programmable-society/README.md

 For the 2023 iteration of the DD2485 Programmable Society, each student has to recieve `complete` in Canvas for three mandatory assignments: `Presentations`, `Smart Contract Protocol` and `Demos`.
 This will give the student a final grade of E. Moreover, there are four optional assignments: `Open Source Contributions`, `Feedback`, `Essays` and `Questions`.
 Completing each of these raises the student's grade with one step, up to the maximum grade of A.

+## Downloading Repository

+After cloning the repository, `cd` to the directory and run the following command:

+> `npm install --save-dev hardhat`

 ## Python Script

 The Python Script `scripts/Grading.py` first connects to the Ethereum Sepolia Testnet using a Chainstack node.
 Thereafter, `PyGithub` is used to get the timestamp of the last GitHub Action workflow run.
 We then use `canvasapi` to iterate thorugh the assignment submissions for a student.
 If a grade change for a submission has occured since the last workflow run (or if the action is being run for the first time) we append the assignment's token ID to a list `complete[]` (if the grade is `complete`) or to a list `incomplete[]` (if the grade is `incomplete`).

 The next step is to connect to our smart contract.
 For this, we followed [this guide](https://github.com/soos3d/call-smart-contract-functions-using-web3.py).
-We first create an instance of our smart contract (which is deployed to the Sepolia Testnet) using the deployed contract address and ABI (a separate script for treating the ABI returned to clipboard by REMIX IDE is included in `scripts/abi.py`).
+We first create an instance of our smart contract (which is deployed to the Sepolia Testnet) using the deployed contract address and ABI (a separate script for treating the ABI returned to clipboard by e.g., REMIX IDE is included in `scripts/abi.py`).
 We then call our smart contract function `mintBatch(address account, uint256[] memory ids, uint256[] memory amounts)`, with the student's wallet address, the `complete[]` list of token IDs for newly graded assignments and a list of the amount of tokens to create for each token ID `amounts = [1] * len(complete)`.
 We also call our smart contract function `burn(address account, uint256 id, uint256 amount)` using the `incomplete[]` list of IDs to burn any previously awarded token for these IDs.

-### Depolyment
+### Deployment

 **Note: Since we only hade student access on Canvas, the Python Script only tracks grade changes on Canvas for one student and not an entire class.
-This functionality is something that can would added in the future by someone with teacher access.**
+That functionality is something that can would added in the future by someone with teacher access.**

-To run the project locally, create a .env file (after running `pip install python-dotenv`) and fill out the following:
+To run the project locally, create a .env file and fill out the following:

 ```
 CANVAS_API_KEY = ""